 Do you live in the EU and want to buy real estate in Germany by taking a mortgage in the country?

-Financing in Germany can be possible if the foreign buyer has his or her income in EUR currency and reside within the EU.
+Financing in Germany can be possible if the foreign buyer has their income in EUR currency and reside within the EU.

 Generally, only a small group of banks are willing to offer real estate financing for non-residents in Germany.
 Anyone who earns their income abroad and wants to purchase and finance a home in Germany will rely on those banks.

-Most of the banks are giving mortgages only to the applicants who live within the EU and earn their salary in euros.
-This means that financing is no longer possible for people who live and work in the UK or Denmark, for example.
+Most banks are giving mortgages only to applicants who live within the EU and earn their salary in euros.
+This means financing is no longer possible for people who live and work in the UK or Denmark, for example.

-Moreover, people who are living in an EU country with a different currency than EURO have no opportunity to get a mortgage to buy a house in Germany.
+Moreover, people living in an EU country with a different currency than EURO have no opportunity to get a mortgage to buy a house in Germany.

-Besides that, people who are residing in Germany and are employed by companies abroad (non-euro currency) will have difficulties getting a mortgage in Germany.
+Besides that, people residing in Germany and employed by companies abroad (non-euro currency) will have difficulties getting a mortgage in Germany.

 Also read: How to get a personal loan in Germany.